-We accept Math & Science Education K-12 applications during two periods annually.
+We accept Math & Science Education K-12 applications from organizations located in one of the 16 Missouri or Illinois eligible counties during two periods annually.
 The first period ranges from January 1 and closes February 28 at 11:59:59pm CT.
-The second period ranges from July 1 and closes on August 31 at 11:59:59pm CT.
+The second period ranges from July 1 and closes on August 31 at 11:59:59pm CT

 Frequently Asked Questions

 - Process & Timeline

 - Program Information

 What types of organizations are eligible to apply for grants in this funding program?